30 Picturesque Places to Visit in Nepal

 Upper Mustang

 The distinctive landscape of Upper Mustang is a highlight of the region, with its arid desert-like terrain, deep canyons, and towering cliffs contributing to a surreal and awe-inspiring ambiance.
 This sets Upper Mustang apart from other regions in Nepal, offering a truly unique and unparalleled experience.
 Additionally, the area is renowned for its trekking opportunities and a range of outdoor adventures, including biking and mountain biking, providing further excitement and exploration possibilities.
-There is road access all the way to Lo Manthang and further to the Koro La Tibet border, although the Upper Mustang Trek can be completed in 15 Days to avoid the road and explore the hidden settlement in the wilderness area.
+There is road access to Lo Manthang and further to the Koro La Tibet border, although the Upper Mustang Trek can be completed in 15 days to avoid the road and explore the hidden settlement in the wilderness area.

-25. Bandipur – Discover the largest cave in Nepal.
+25. Bandipur: Discover the largest cave in Nepal.

 Bandipur, located in the Tanahun district of Nepal, is a historic town that holds great significance in terms of its history, natural beauty, and rich cultural heritage.
 Situated on a hilltop, Bandipur offers panoramic views of the surrounding mountains, including the Annapurna and Dhaulagiri ranges.
 Also, be ready to interact with the warm and welcoming people of Bandipur.